-Your competition displays eyewear online.
-You should too.
+Your competition displays eyewear online (and you should too)

 Recently, I visited a local New York City location of a major optical retailer.